 Use this page to view or modify options for the selected database.
-For more information about the options available on this page, see ALTER DATABASE SET Options (Transact-SQL).
+For more information about the options available on this page, see Setting Database Options.

 Specify the collation of the database by selecting from the list.
-For more information, see Set or Change the Database Collation.
+For more information, see Working with Collations.

 Specify one of the following models for recovering the database: Full, Bulk-Logged, or Simple.
-For more information about recovery models, see Recovery Models (SQL Server).
+For more information about recovery models, see Overview of the Recovery Models.

-Specify the latest version of SQL Server that the database supports.
-Possible values are SQL Server 2012 (110), SQL Server 2008 (100), and SQL Server 2005 (90).
-For more information, see ALTER DATABASE Compatibility Level (Transact-SQL).
+Specify the latest version of Microsoft SQL Server that the database supports.
+Possible values are SQL Server 2005, SQL Server 2000, and SQL Server 7.0.
+For more information, see sp_dbcmptlevel (Transact-SQL).